comicrelief/engineering-handbook/service-delivery/tooling.md

 We use the following tools to ensure developers adhere to coding standards across projects,

 - **ESLint** for ensuring code quality / standards across our team.
+- **Prowler** for ensuring compliance of architectural standards within AWS.

 For more information, see the [coding standards guide here](coding-standards.md)